-Utah's School Report Card is just one piece of information that communicates how well a school is performing across a range of indicators of student performance, growth, and postsecondary readiness for college and career.
-When combined with students' individual performance, the Accountability Report Card is intended to give parents and families a more accurate picture of their child's academic experience.
-Each of the indicators included in school accountability are reported on the report card for each school, LEA and the state.
-For any indicator or student group with an n-size less than 10, the data will not be displayed to protect student privacy.
-For most indicators, trends over time, comparisons to state and district, and performance by student group is reported in the 'view details' for each indicator.
+Each of the indicators included in school accountability are reported on the report card for each school, LEA, and the State.
+For any indicator or student group with an n-size less than 10, data will not be displayed to protect student privacy.
+For most indicators, trends over time, comparisons to state and LEA, and performance by student group is reported in the 'view details' for each indicator.
 In addition, school enrollment and demographics are reported for all schools, as well as the percentage of participation in statewide assessments.
-For LEA and the State report, each student group is reestablished to include all students within the LEA or all students within the state.
+For the LEA and the State reports, each student group is recalculated to include all students within the LEA or all students within the state.